 ‘Simcha M’Shira’ The Joy of Song is made up of vocalists and musicians who use their talents and gifts to lead Messianic Jewish worship at Lev HaShem.
 Worship leads us into G-d’s presence and it has its place in both a personal and corporate setting.
 Simcha M’Shira strives to bring both together as we encourage our congregation to enter into His presence, with song.

 Synagogue membership for at least 6 months is required of all team members and auditions are held by invitation when needed.
-See Karen Gloyd for more details.
+See Gary Levin for more details.

 VISION OF LOVE (Outreach)